Coronavirus-Blog | Tiroler Tageszeitung Online

 Coronavirus-Blog

-In Tirol wurden bisher fast 12.000 Personen getestet, 1623 sind erkrankt.
-Im Kloster der Barmherzigen Schwestern in Zams sind mehrere Schwestern mit dem Coronavirus infiziert.
+In Tirol wurden bisher fast 12.874 Personen getestet, 1664 sind erkrankt.
+Wer zwischen 13. und 16.
+März in der Axamer Lizum war, könnte sich angesteckt haben, warnt das Land.
 Wir berichten im Live-Blog.

 "Ziegelstadl" in Innsbruck.